danko-david/uartbus/doc/documentation/osi/osi_level_1.md

 ## Documentation TODOs

-- Add Bsc. thesis criticism of this OSI level.
 - Add overvoltage, overcurrent protection schematics (safety circuits can be generalized for all type of pull-up drivers)
+- Add other further development options noted in the BSc thesis.